 Not every attempt at hunting in the wild is successful, so providing starve days in captivity to replicate their natural gorge / fast feed pattern.

 As human populations continue to expand and take over former areas of wilderness, lions are losing their wild habitat.
 Livestock production can be the only viable living for many African people and often lands become severely overgrazed, degrading previously pristine habitats.
 In taking over lion habitat for arable farming, wild prey are being eliminated or moved on.
 Lions are consequently forced to hunt livestock to survive and are speared or poisoned in retaliation.

 Lions have long been killed in rituals of bravery, as young men enter adulthood within their tribe; prized as trophies by game hunters as well as killed for their supposed medicinal or magical powers.

 Even though the lion conservation status is only considered vulnerable at this current time, there are many conservation projects both in situ (in wild habitat) and ex situ (outside of natural habitat) currently in place to help the future of the African Lion.
 Projects in Tanzania and Botswana, where much of the lion populations live within vast National Parks, provide protection against poaching.

 The ‘Living with Lions’ organisation has been tracking lions using GPS collars, to monitor lions threats and behaviour outside of national parks.
 With growing human populations surrounding these parks, there are an increasing number of human encounters.
 ‘Living with Lions’ provides invaluable knowledge for local communities on how to peacefully live alongside lions.

-Tullulah is one of the lionesses within our pride of nine lions at Woburn Safari Park.
+Tallulah is one of the lionesses within our pride of eight lions at Woburn Safari Park.
 She is actually the cousin of the other individuals within the pride, but is treated like a fellow sibling.